 Blood pressure is simply the force of blood flow against the walls of your arteries.
 Your blood pressure changes throughout the day and night based on what you’re doing.
 Exercise can cause a temporary rise in blood pressure, whereas sleeping usually brings your blood pressure down.

-Postprandial hypotension is common, affecting about a third of older adults.
+Postprandial hypotension is common in older adults.
 A drop in blood pressure can lead to lightheadedness and falls, which may lead to serious complications.
 Postprandial hypotension can be diagnosed and managed, often with some simple lifestyle adjustments.

 The main symptoms of postprandial hypotension are dizziness, lightheadedness, or fainting after a meal.
 Syncope is the term used to describe fainting that occurs as a result of falling blood pressure.